publiccodeyml/publiccode.yml/docs/en/schema.core.rst

 If the repository is available under multiple protocols, prefer HTTP/HTTPS URLs which don’t require user authentication.

-Forks created for the purpose of contributing upstreams should not modify this file; this helps software parsing ``publiccode.yml`` to immediately skips technical forks.
+Forks created for the purpose of contributing upstream should not modify this file; this helps software parsing ``publiccode.yml`` to immediately skip technical forks.
 On the contrary, a complete fork that is meant to be maintained separately from the original software should modify this line, to give themselves the status of a different project.